 For the 421-a Partial Tax Exemption Program, Mr. Gottlieb counsels clients on site eligibility and other 421-a issues including rent stabilization requirements, affordable housing requirements within the Geographic Exclusion Area, the purchase, sale, or transfer of 421-a negotiable certificates, the Architect and CPA certifications, and Division of Homes & Community Renewal (DHCR) matters including initial and annual rent registrations.

-Mr. Gottlieb also represents purchasers and sellers in the transferring of title for residential condominium units, cooperative shares, and private homes.
+Mr. Gottlieb also represents purchasers and sellers in the transfering of title for residential condominium units, cooperative shares, and private homes.

 Phone: 212-687-3747 Ext.
 203